Potential Positions

 DIRECTOR OF JEWISH LIFE

 The Director of Jewish Life oversees the entirety of Jewish Life at camp, especially the musical and ritual moments.
-Shabbat services, b’nai mitzvah tutoring, faculty coordination and instruction, daily rituals (like Boker Big Bang), and integration of Jewish education into workshops and chugim are just a few of the ways our Director of Jewish Life brings RUACH to Jewish Learning at Sci-Tech.
+Shabbat services, B Mitzvah tutoring, faculty coordination and instruction, daily rituals (like Boker Big Bang), and integration of Jewish education into workshops and chugim are just a few of the ways our Director of Jewish Life brings RUACH (spirit) to Jewish Learning at Sci-Tech.
 The Director of Jewish Life supervises and mentors our song leaders, and therefore must have experience supporting musicians in a Jewish setting.

 Communications & Marketing

 Our Communications Team is an essential group at camp, helping to communicate the incredible things happening at camp to the outside world.
 Communications positions include coordination/social media, videography, and photography.
-Communications team members, other than the Communications Director, typically live on the hall wait campers, depending on the needs of camp.
+Communications team members, other than the Communications Director, typically live on the hall with campers, depending on the needs of camp.

 COORDINATOR/SOCIAL MEDIA